 New York is bursting with Instagrammable places like Times Square and the Brooklyn Bridge—but those spots are for beginners.

-If you're ready to fill your camera roll with corners of the city not everyone has seen, take your lens to Upper Manhattan.
+If you're ready to fill your camera roll with less overrun corners of the city, point your lens at Upper Manhattan.

 From storybook lighthouses to hidden arches, these locations will leave you truly inspired.